 3. Show some love to our front-line heroes.

 Say thank you or show your gratitude to food service, pharmacy, health care and other workers who are putting their own safety at risk to provide care and service to others.
 Make a sign for your front lawn, donate personal protective equipment or have food delivered to an essential worker.
-One of the most important ways you can thank those who are sacrificing so much is staying home as much as possible and following social distancing guidelines.
+One of the most important ways you can thank those who are sacrificing so much is by staying home as much as possible and following social distancing guidelines.

-4. Tell your loved ones how you feel, at home or through video chat.
+4. Tell your loved ones how you feel at home or through video chat.

 Family and friends matter most.
 Let your loved ones know how much they mean to you.